dokku/tutorials/docs/index.md

 # Tutorials

+## [Using Websockets with Nginx]

+Running a sidecar process to serve websocket requests can be done by following this tutorial.

+  [:octicons-arrow-right-24: Continue reading][Using Websockets with Nginx]

+  [Using Websockets with Nginx]: other/using-websockets-in-dokku.md

 ## [Deploying an image without a registry]

 Deploying an image does not always require a remote registry, as shown in this short tutorial.